-The Site-specific HASP, which will be provided in the final design package, identifies the policies and procedures to be implemented to protect site workers and visitors.
+The Site-specific HASP identifies the policies and procedures to be implemented to protect site workers and visitors.
 The HASP establishes, in detail, the protocols necessary for protecting workers, Site personnel, visitors, and potential offsite receptors from potential physical and chemical hazards encountered during site activities.